How to Accelerate Your Chinese with Anki Flashcards

 The options menu is where you select how many new cards you see each day and how many reviews you have each day.
 What you set this to will depend on how you like to learn.
 For optimal retention, you should have a low number of new cards a day and unlimited reviews.

-If you miss a few days and a have lot of reviews, don’t panic.
+If you miss a few days and have a lot of reviews, don’t panic.
 Just set your new cards per day to zero and slowly work your way through your reviews as you have time.
 Don’t overdo it or you’ll get burnt out.
 Anki is just a memorization tool.
 You don’t need to stick to it exactly, just do cards as you have time.

 The way I personally use Anki is not the most optimal for memorization.
 I don’t like doing all my reviews every day and prefer to be exposed to more new material, so I set my reviews lower than recommended.
 I also turn on “new cards ignore review limit,” so I see new cards every day.
 I’m not trying to remember every single word and sentence perfectly, I just want to review them a few times, so I can recognize these vocabulary words when I come across them later.
 I find that as long as I’m regularly getting exposure from native sources in combination with Anki, I am able to build a strong foundational vocabulary without spending long amounts of time reviewing flashcards.
 Typically, I am to spend about 20-30 minutes on Anki a day when I first start a language, then I decrease that over time to as low as 10 minutes a day.